okolipraiz/okolipraiz/README.md

 - 🌱 I’m currently learning javascript.
 - 👯 I’m looking to collaborate on github and team collaberation.
 - 🤔 I’m looking for help with mastering js fully.
-- 💬 Ask me about html and tech related stuff.
+- 💬 Ask me about software and tech related stuff.
 - 📫 How to reach me: [Twitter-@okolipraise3](https://twitter.com/OkoliPraise3) |
 [Whatsapp +2349013605375](https://wa.me/+2349013605375)
 - 😄 Pronouns: preiz